dwyl/flutter-navigation-menu-demo/README.md

 property.
 This property has a list of locales that the app
 *has been localized for*.

-By default, if you're running the app on a simutor, *American English* is supported.
+By default, if you're running the app on a simulator, *American English* is supported.
 Let's add another one.